cbteeple/somo/README.md

 ```

 ## Submodules for a Streamlined Workflow
-### somo.sweep
-Perform multidimensional parameter sweeps with true parallel processing and easy data handling.
-More info about the **sweep** module is located in the _"parameter_sweep"_ example

 ### somo.logger
 Parse logged data from pybullet's builtin loggers, and trim it to only include the columns you want.
 You can also convert to pandas dataframes.